 "There could be no feast of plenty if the first and last libations of sweet wine were not poured in honor of Hestia."

-The Hours There are three Hours: Eunomia (Harmony), Dyke (Justice) and Eirene (Peace).
+There are three Hours: Eunomia (Harmony), Dyke (Justice) and Eirene (Peace).

 The Hours assist the Olympians by organizing the Seasons and adding balance to Nature.